klassikboi/practice-tasks/README.md

 I'm interested in coding.

 ### What do you want to work on when you join this club and why?
 Nothing in particular.
-Just want to develop my skills.
+I just want to develop my skills.